 Imagine an evening of solitude – a clear stream flowing by, a music device, and a pair of good headphones.
 Personally, we would give an arm and a leg for that to happen this evening.

 There are all kinds of headphones people choose, from over the ear headphones to behind the neck headphones and even headphones without wires.
 Now the problem of plenty is a pleasant one when you have your options sorted out.
-By any rate, you do not need to be a pro.
+At any rate, you do not need to be a pro.
 But being a noob is not advisable either.

 In today’s long jump of a piece, we will take you through the various types of music headphones and tell you about the hits and misses of each.
 As we go about it, we’ll also talk about some important considerations that will help you make an educated decision when purchasing your next set of headphones.